Data privacy and process compliance upheaval in 2018

 2018’s Big Three Data Deal-Breakers

 Two things you can rely on post-holiday season in Oz – Hot-cross buns hitting the supermarket shelves on Jan 2, and a stream of articles and posts telling us what our business priorities need to be for the year ahead.
 To be sure, lots of the big-ticket predictions are usually on-trend and valid strategic considerations for SMEs.
-But 2018 brings with it an increasingly urgent need for Australian SMEs to architect their way out of their digital and data disconnects and address the persistent line-of-business data and file management inefficiencies many of them face daily.
-Data privacy and process compliance legislation is coming!
+But 2018 has brought with it an increasingly urgent need for Australian SMEs to architect their way out of their digital and data disconnects and address the persistent data and file management inefficiencies many of them face daily.
+Find out why 2018 is the year to review and revise your data privacy and process compliance!